Jenkins pipeline integration/migration

 - Specifically for Kubernetes deployments, Codefresh automatically sets up

 kubectlaccess in pipelines from connected clusters.
 There is no configuration needed to achieve this behavior.
-Codefresh also has several built-in ways for Kubernetes deployments and a dedicated UI dashboard to see what your cluster is doing.
+Codefresh also has several built-in ways for Kubernetes deployments and a dedicated dashboard to see what your cluster is doing.

 - Specifically for Helm deployments, Codefresh includes a private Helm repository and several Helm dashboards.